Skip to Content

 Instructions

-1. Melt butter in a large skillet or jumbo cooker
+• Melt the butter in a large skillet or jumbo cooker

-2. Add frozen corn, salt, and pepper (see notes)
+• Add the frozen corn, salt, and pepper (see notes)

-3. Cook over medium high heat for 30 - 40 minutes, stirring often, until caramelized and browned.
+• Cook the corn over medium high heat for 30 – 40 minutes, stirring often, until caramelized and browned.
 Listen for "popping" to know that the corn is cooking high enough.
 Stir after every few minutes of popping to avoid burning.
-Corn should be browned and chewy, but not burnt.
+The skillet corn should be browned and chewy, but not burnt.

 Notes